Network

 -

-Supported opcodes: All opcodes up to the London hard fork are supported.
+Supported opcodes: Supports all EVM opcodes up to and including the London hard fork.

 -